bytedance/ns-x/README.md

 * Restrict: A restrict node block following packets when reach the restrict, and drop following packets once the internal buffer overflow.
 * Scatter: A scatter node transfer packets of a source to one of its targets selected by a user-defined rule.

-### Usage
+##### Simulate

-#### Install
+Once the network is built, packets can be sent to the entry and received at the exit.
+The simulated network and nodes will act as defined to transfer data, until simulation finished.

-The installation only requires to add it into go.mod.
+##### Collect Data

-The project use cgo to implement high resolution time, by default, binary for windows, linux and bsd with amd64 are prebuilt, other platforms or architectures need to compile it by self.
-(See the <a href = "#compile">compile</a> section)
+Data are collected during the simulation through registered callback.
+However, only necessary work can be done in the callback, or the simulation would be affected.
+Once simulation finished, further analyze can be done on the collected data.

 #### Example

-Following is an example of send packets through a simulated channel, with packet loss posibility of $32\%$​.
+Following is an example of sending packets through a simulated channel, with packet-loss possibility of $$32\%$$.

 ```go
 package main